NVIDIA/aistore/docs/overview.md

 ## Existing Datasets

-One common way to use AIStore includes the most basic step: populating it with an existing dataset, or datasets from Cloud buckets (AWS, Google Cloud and Azure) or any vanilla HTTP(S) resources.
+One common way to use AIStore includes the most basic step: populating it with an existing dataset, or datasets from remote buckets (AWS, Google Cloud, Azure, or HDFS) or any vanilla HTTP(S) resources.
 To this end, AIS provides 6 (six) easy ways ranging from the (conventional) on-demand caching to (advanced) *promoting* of colocated files and directories:

 1. [Cold GET](#existing-datasets-cold-get)
 2. [Prefetch](#existing-datasets-batch-prefetch)